If you’re looking for tools to help you gauge what direction crypto prices are going in, the Bitcoin fear and greed index has proven to be a hit.

 Investors could certainly take a leaf out of President Bukele’s book to understand the Bitcoin fear and greed index – remain calm and don’t act irrationally.

 Countries like El Salvador have embraced Bitcoin’s volatility and, as such, are not fearful when turbulent times arrive.
-Instead, they take heed to Warren Buffet’s advice and strike while the crypto iron is hot.
+Instead, they heed Warren Buffet’s advice and strike while the crypto iron is hot.

 Market analysts anticipate that Bitcoin’s price could top $100,000 by the end of 2021 – a remarkable turnaround if that does happen.

-The total cryptocurrency market cap has dropped below the $3 trillion level – currently around $2.3 trillion but could recover once the market as a whole overcomes this latest round of bearish sentiment.
+The total cryptocurrency market cap has dropped below the $3 trillion level – currently around $2.3 trillion but could recover once the market overcomes this latest round of bearish sentiment.

 How Do Investors Overcome Fear and Greed?